TheOneTrueZandra/Figura/README.md

 An external authentication server processes your avatars, which therefore allows you to share your creations with others for free, no strings attached.

-Figura comes with its limitations, however these are made with the best intentions in mind to ensure that others do not either suffer from performance issues or outright crash.
+Figura comes with its limitations, however these are made with best intentions in mind for performance and usability.

 Figura is built with the intent to give creators full creative freedom.
-This comes in the form of an extremely easy to use creation pipeline, and a verbose and extensive Lua API for reading data from Minecraft.
-With a filesize limit of just 100kb, avatars can go a long way for something so small.
+This comes in the form of an extremely easy to use creation pipeline, plus a verbose and extensive Lua API for reading data from Minecraft.
+With a filesize limit of just 100kb, avatars can go a long way.
+Creativity is limited to how you work with and solve the limitations of Figura!
 </br></br>
 ## ***What's so Great about Figura?***
 Notable features for the mod include, but aren't limited to...